rootsdev/polygenea/docs/overview.md

 Licensing
 ---------

-I release polygenea, including its ideas, documentation, and reference code into the public domain.
+I hereby release polygenea, including its ideas, documentation, and reference code into the public domain.